Climate change is stressing social and environmental systems, impacting coastal ecosystems and the societies that depend on them.

 The first two CORVI city assessments demonstrate how CORVI can aid government and business decision makers and provide a holistic assessment of these diverse risk so they can be effective and prioritize actions and smart investments for risk reduction in coastal cities.

-As more cities are added to the CORVI matrix, a comparative body of city level data will emerge, providing greater insights into the risks these cities face.
+As more cities are added to the CORVI project, a comparative body of city level data will provide greater insights into the risks these cities face.
 Decision makers need to act now in the face of climate uncertainty.
 With this data and information, the CORVI tool is designed to help coastal cities build resilience against climate fragility risks before it is too late.

 The CORVI Project is grateful for the support of AXA XL, Bloomberg Philanthropies, and the Ocean Policy Research Institute of the Sasakawa Peace Foundation, and the International Cooperation and Development Fund (TaiwanICDF).